John Pallone

 John E. Pallone (born July 30, 1960) is a Democratic Party politician and former member of the Pennsylvania House of Representatives.
-He represented the 54th District from 12/2000 through 11/2010.
+He represented the 54th District from December 2000 through November 2010.

+Biography

 A lifelong resident of the Alle-Kiski Valley, Pallone graduated from Valley High School in 1978.
 He went on to earn a bachelor's degree from Grove City College, and a Juris Doctor from the Cleveland-Marshall College of Law.

+He married his wife, Judi, in 2002.

 Pallone worked as a trial lawyer and also as the Commissioner's Coordinator for Westmoreland County.

-Pallone was elected to the State House in 2000, and was defeated in his bid for a sixth term in 2010.
-He married his wife, Judi, in 2002.
+Elected to the Pennsylvania House of Representatives in 2000, he was defeated in his bid for a sixth term in 2010.